- Scientific Team members

 - The K&C Global Mangrove Watch

 The ALOS Kyoto & Carbon Initiative is an international collaborative project led by JAXA Earth Observation Research Center (EORC).
-Initiated already in 2001, it forms the continuation of JAXA's JERS-1 SAR Global Rain Forest and Global Boreal Forest Mapping project (GRFM/GBFM) into the era of JAXA's Advanced Land Observing Satellites, ALOS (2006-2011) and ALOS-2 (launch in late 2013).
+Initiated already in 2001, it forms the continuation of JAXA's JERS-1 SAR Global Rain Forest and Global Boreal Forest Mapping project (GRFM/GBFM) into the era of JAXA's Advanced Land Observing Satellites, ALOS (2006-2011) and ALOS-2 (launched May 24, 2014).

-The ALOS K & C Initiative is set out to support explicit and implicit data and information needs raised by international environmental Conventions, Carbon Cycle Science and Conservation of the environment - referred below to as the CCCs.
+The ALOS K&C Initiative is set out to support explicit and implicit data and information needs raised by international environmental Conventions, Carbon Cycle Science, Climate Change and Conservation of the environment - referred to as the 4 Cs.
 Led and coordinated by EORC JAXA, the Initiative is being undertaken by an international Science Team, and focuses primarily on defining and optimizing provision of data products and validated thematic information derived from in-situ and satellite sensor data, in particular L-band radar data from JERS-1 SAR, ALOS PALSAR and ALOS-2 PALSAR-2, and from 2021, including also ALOS-4 PALSAR-3.

-The objective of the ALOS K & C Initiative is to define, develop and validate thematic products derived primarily from ALOS PALSAR data that can be used to meet the specific information requirements relating to the CCCs.
-Of key importance for the K & C Initiative is the systematic data acquisition strategy that was developed and implemented for ALOS, which comprised fixed, systematic global observation plans over regional (JERS-1) or global (ALOS and ALOS-2) scales.
-The strategies — also referred to as the Basic Observation Scenarios (BOS) — have been implemented as a top-level foreground mission and with a priority level second only to that of emergency observations.
+The objective of the ALOS K&C Initiative is to define, develop and validate thematic products derived primarily from L-band SAR data that can be used to meet the specific information requirements relating to the 4 Cs.
+Of key importance for the K&C Initiative are the systematic data acquisition strategies developed and implemented for JERS-1, ALOS, and ALOS-2, comprising fixed, systematic global observation plans over regional (JERS-1) or global (ALOS and ALOS-2) scales.
+The strategies — also referred to as the Basic Observation Scenarios (BOS) — have been implemented as a top-level foreground missions and with a priority level second only to that of emergency observations.